 If you are breastfeeding

-If you are struggling to breastfeed or have any other questions about breastfeeding, you can get free in-person help from certified, experienced breastfeeding coaches at City health centers.
+If you are breastfeeding or pregnant and planning to breastfeed, or have any questions about breastfeeding or feeding your baby, you also can contact certified, experienced breastfeeding coaches:

 If you are a health care worker